Daleep-Singh/Functional-Programming/README.md

 # Functional-Programming
-Function Programs created in haskell or racket
+Function Programs created in haskell and racket